SophieDeBenedetto/blog/testing_liveview.md

 end
 ```

 Our reducer is pretty simple, it adds a key `:age_group_filter` to the socket and sets it to the default value of "all".
-However, we need a second version of this function that we can call in the `handle_event/3` that gets invoked when the user selects an age group from the drop down.
+However, we need a second version of this function that we can call in the `handle_event/3` that gets invoked when the user selects an age group from the drop down menu.
 This version of the function should take the selected age group from the event and set _that_ as the value in the `:age_group_filter` key of socket assigns, like this:

 ```elixir
 def handle_event("age_group_filter", %{"age_group_filter" => age_group_filter}, socket) do